Posterno/posterno/readme.txt

 - **[Claim listings](https://posterno.com/extensions/claim-listings/)**: Start generating passive revenue with the claim listings add-on.
 Business owners can identify themselves as the owner and get verified.
 Additionally, a verified listing badge is displayed after listings are claimed ensuring site visitors your businesses’ information is up to date, accurate, and relevant.

+- **[Reports tool](https://posterno.com/extensions/reports-tool/)**: The reports tool extension lets your members report listings with inappropriate or inaccurate content.
+Reports are then displayed within your administration panel so that they can be reviewed and if necessary, actions can be taken.

 - **[Google Analytics](https://posterno.com/extensions/google-analytics/)**: Provide your users statistics on total views, unique visitor counts, average time on page, top browsers and top platforms for 3 defined periods ( 7 days, 14 days, 30 days ).
 All of these statistics are grabbed directly from your own Google Analytics account and then displayed into the dashboard page.

 - **[Registration moderation](https://posterno.com/extensions/registration-moderation/)**: Protect your website from spam user and require users to verify their account by sending a verification link via email upon registration or manually approve users before they can login.